tanimislam/howdy/docs/source/howdy-config/howdy_services_config.rst

   :width: 600
   :align: center

-5. In step 3, when you choose a Google account, currently you will be redirected to a scary browser page that says "this app isn't verified".
+5. In :ref:`step 3 <google_step03_authorizeaccount>`, when you choose a Google account, currently you will be redirected to a scary browser page that says "this app isn't verified".
 It isn't, but the services still work.
 If you use Google Chrome or derived browser, click on the *Show Advanced* toggling link.
 Then click on *Go to Project Default Service Account (unsafe)* to go forward.
 Here is a screen shot.

 .. _google_step05_scaryscreen: